 If you believe a service member’s suicide risk is high, do the following:

 - Stay with the service member until help arrives.
-Never leave a person experiencing suicidal thoughts alone.
+Never leave a person alone who is experiencing suicidal thoughts.

 - Remove any weapons, drugs or other means of self-injury from the area, if possible.

-- If you’re on the phone with a service member who you believe is in immediate danger, try to keep him or her on the line while you or someone else calls 911 or 1-800-273-TALK (8255).
+- If you’re on the phone with a service member who you believe is in immediate danger, try to keep them on the line while you or someone else calls 911 or contacts the Veterans and Military Crisis Line at 800-273-TALK (8255) and Press 1, chat online or text 838255.
 Ask if there’s someone nearby who could offer support, and keep talking until help arrives.